tsili852/NetworkingLibrary/README.md

 }
 ```
 This creates a new JoinZoneRequests with the specified zone name, username, and password, and sends it to the server.
-The server's JoinZoneResponse will handle the information and if it is successful it will send back a ON_ZONE_JOIN event.
-If it isn't it will send a ON_ZONE_JOIN_ERROR event.
+This time we are asking to join the zone "MyZone" which we created earlier.
+The server's JoinZoneResponse will handle the information and if it is successful it will send back an ON_ZONE_JOIN event.
+If it isn't it will send an ON_ZONE_JOIN_ERROR event.
 Lets create an event listener to wait for those two events on the client.

 ```java
 public class ZoneJoinEvent implements IEventListener {